SophieAu/moira-site/data/content/works/oracle-under-the-influence-excerpt.md

 ---
 isSubpage: false
-title: Oracle Under the Influence [excerpt]
+title: 'Oracle Under the Influence [excerpt]'
 link: ''
 metainfo: ''
 category: Poetry
+_template: work
 ---

 I was raised to believe that my name is an ancient Greek word for fate.

 Last September I worked in Paris for a week before flying down the Adriatic coast to Athens to visit my friend Rodanthí.
 Her name means rosebud.